 When baking meatloaf in a bread loaf pan it takes approximately 1 hour and 10 minutes to reach an internal temperature of 165 degrees.
 However, it is important to note cook time will vary depending on the thickness of your meatloaf, using a digital oven thermometer will ensure you remove the Brown Sugar Meatloaf as soon as it is done baking.
 No one wants to eat overcooked dry meatloaf!

-I understand, not every kitchen is stocked with each ingredient you need, and sometimes you forget to grab the right items at the store.
+I understand that not every kitchen is stocked with each ingredient you need, and sometimes you forget to grab the right items at the store.
 Here are some easy substitutions for this recipe.

 - Breadcrumbs - Rather than traditional breadcrumbs you can use panko breadcrumbs instead, or make your own bread crumbs from crumbling toast or saltine cracker crumbs!
 I do not recommend using Italian bread crumbs or you will throw off the flavor.